-JetBlue allows its customers to check 1 bag at no cost, while Southwest lets you check 2 bags.
-Flying these airlines not only keeps you from having to pay these fees, it also sends a message to the airline industry about what you think of their junk fees.
+Southwest lets you check 2 bags for free.
+Flying this airline not only keeps you from having to pay these fees, it also sends a message to the airline industry about what you think of their junk fees.
 Chances are they won’t notice your message, but you might feel better knowing it has been sent all the same.

 Use carry on luggage only

 If flying Southwest doesn’t work for you, you can still avoid paying these fees by taking along a carry on luggage that you don’t have to check.
 I’m sure this isn’t the first time you have been told to pack light, but if you are still checking a bag, you should reconsider.
 The immediate benefits of taking only a carry on are enormous.

 Besides saving you money, it also saves you time.
 After landing, most people are excited to either get out and start sightseeing.
 Or, if you have arrived at your destination, you want to get home as quickly as possible.
 Taking only carry on luggage will save you a lot of time because those poor suckers who checked a bag will be hanging around the baggage carousel for the next 30 minutes hoping that their suitcase eventually shows up.
 You, on the other hand, are already out the door.